Virus surges in key battleground states as election nears | WTOP

 Minnesota election officials have recruited all 30,000 poll workers they believe are needed to run the general election.
 They have cross-trained numerous others, including county and city workers, as reserves in case they’re needed, Risikat Adesaogun, a spokeswoman for Minnesota Secretary of State Steve Simon, said.

-Officials in the battleground states reported no plans to close polling places, even if virus cases continute to spike.
+Officials in the battleground states reported no plans to close polling places, even if virus cases continue to spike.

-“Obviously, we would try to open as many polling places as possible,” said Nick Custodio, a deputy commissioner for Philadelphia’s election office.
+“Obviously, we would try to open as many polling places as possible,” Nick Custodio, a deputy commissioner for Philadelphia’s election office, said.
 “We don’t want to close polling places unless that is what is advised.”

 Associated Press writers Kate Brumback and Christina A. Cassidy in Atlanta; Ryan J. Foley in Iowa City, Iowa; Steve Karnowski in Minneapolis; Geoff Mulvihill in Davenport, Iowa; Anna Nichols in Lansing, Michigan; David Pitt in Des Moines, Iowa; and Julie Carr Smyth in Columbus, Ohio, contributed to this report.

-Note: This story has been corrected to show the surname of a voter in Iowa is Tompkins, not Tomkins.